Master in Entrepreneurship Program:

-The program takes place on campus in Vallendar, in Berlin and Düsseldorf at various start-ups, as well as abroad for international modules.
+The program takes place on our campus in Vallendar, including modules in Berlin and Düsseldorf.

-In addition to participating in a rigorous academic curriculum, you will also have the opportunity to take part in various student-, program-, and career center-organized events, conferences and incubators, such as IdeaLab!, Career Day, Sensability, Euromasters, and many more.
+In addition to participating in a rigorous academic curriculum, you will also have the opportunity to take part in various events organized by our students and the Career Center such as IdeaLab!, Founders Career Day, SensAbility, Euromasters, and many more.

 Fostering your entrepreneurial mindset –

 Throughout the program, you will have the opportunity to identify and test your own business ideas while being supported by prominent corporates from the exclusive WHU network.
 You will also develop specific tools and skills that are particularly relevant for entrepreneurs, such as coding and prototyping.

 Students take the following five Core Modules (35 ECTS):

 This course revisits and applies fundamental corporate finance and accounting concepts.
 This understanding helps students increase their financial intelligence to manage capital budgeting and other financial decisions as well as interactions with capital markets more effectively.
 Both finance and accounting intersect when insiders and outsiders analyze the performance and expected value of a business or project.
 Our primary goal will be to uncover and avoid some of the common misunderstandings, mistakes and fallacies in financial decsion-making that lead to value-decreasing decisions.